 Natural history museums have always been places where artists were intensively involved in the study of nature.
 Alongside travelling researchers, artists have contributed to recording and depicting the history of life on Earth.
 In line with this tradition, the German Federal Cultural Foundation and the Museum für Naturkunde Berlin have embarked on a joint model project which invites international artists to develop interventions from 2014 to 2018 in one of the most renowned natural history museums in Europe.

-Not only does the project open up fresh perspectives on nature and museum culture and shed new light on the museum’s collections of scientific objects, it also reinterprets the way we view natural history museums in general.
+(This photo during a rehearsal in the wet collection was taken by Barbara Braun 2018) Not only does the project open up fresh perspectives on nature and museum culture and shed new light on the museum’s collections of scientific objects, it also reinterprets the way we view natural history museums in general.
 (From the preface: Artistic interventions at the MfN, Berlin)

 The curator Gaby Hartel, appointed by the Federal Cultural Foundation and the Museum für Natural History for the section sound art/acoustic art, invited the three following artists to create a unique sound work within the context of the Museum für Naturkunde in Berlin: AK Dolven (sound installation) in 2015, Serotonin (acoustic parcours) in 2016 and Ulrike Haage, composition and realization of a 30 minute micro-opera, in cooperation with librettist Marc Ravenhill in 2018.
 Here starts the story of Wundernetz.